szstonelee/redisoo/README.md

 but that is why Redisoo is there as a cache because we want cache save traffic to database.

-## Only one applicaton component for read/write to data store
+## Only one code component for read/write to data store

-In Cache Aside pattern, you need code a lot of components for the same logic for different application.
+In Cache Aside pattern, applications need have various components for the same logic.

 e.g.

-If you have Python/Java/Php/C++ application, you need code the same logic for all kinds of language.
+If you have Python/Java/Php/C++ applications, you need code the same logic for all kinds of language.

-Even in one language with serveral different applicatons, if abstraction or common library is not good enough,
+Even in one programming language, if the abstraction or the common library is not good enough,

 you need write different code for the same logic like 'SELECT/INSERT/UPDATE/DELETE'.